Zou Bisou Bisou: Critical response to Mad Men scene

 Erin Carlson of The Hollywood Reporter described Paré's performance as "bizarre, come-hither burlesque", noting that she "stunned partygoers who openly ogled her while the ad exec (Jon Hamm) squirmed with polite embarrassment."

 The song's performance became a trending topic on Twitter.
-Since the song was trending the entire following day, The Roots performed a brief rendition of a verse of the song as interstitial music the following night on Late Night with Jimmy Fallon.
+Since the song was trending the entire following day, the Roots performed a brief rendition of a verse of the song as interstitial music the following night on Late Night with Jimmy Fallon.
 Despite the social media frenzy, the song did not crack the iTunes Top 100.
-On 14 April 2012, however, it did manage to reach the bottom position #100 of the Canadian Hot 100.
+On 14 April 2012, however, it did manage to reach the lowest position of the Canadian Hot 100, at No. 100.